Alerts Reference

 The amount of time before alert generation is not the same for all alerts.
 This duration is determined based on the severity of the alerts.
 For example, alert is raised as soon as the tunnel connection to RE goes down, whereas health check alert for a service is raised only if the condition persists for 10 minutes.
 This is to keep the alert volume under manageable level and not to generate alerts on temporary or transient failure conditions.

-It is not supported for users to define new alerts using an API.
-However, in case existing alerts do not satisfy your requirement, you can create a support request for new alert in Console.
+You cannot define new alerts using an API.
+However, in case the existing alerts do not satisfy your requirements, you can create a support request for a new alert in Console.

 Alerts and Descriptions